Course Description

 Homework

-Homework must be turned in at the beginning of class on the day it’s due.
+Homework assignments will be posted on the course web site, and must be submitted by the beginning of class on the day it’s due.

 Project